setiQuest/ML4SETI/README.md

 The prize for the best classifier submitted by the end of the code-challenge will be:

   * Installation of code at ATA data acquisition pipeline.
-  * Tour of the ATA with SETI Institute scientists (up to 6 team members).
   * Co-authorship with SETI Institute researchers on a paper to be submitted in a peer-reviewed scientific journal
-  * Assistance presenting work at a SETI research conference or meetup in the SF Bay Area.
+  * Assistance presenting work at a SETI research conference or meetup.

 ### Hackathon Awards